-Introduction: the Earth system model dilemma - complexity vs. uncertainty
+1 Introduction: the Earth system model dilemma - complexity vs. uncertainty

 Anthropogenic emissions of greenhouse gases (GHGs) and aerosols (as well as respective precursor tracers) have altered the radiative balance of the Earth and induce changes in the climate on top of natural variations (IPCC, 2013).
-International negotiations agreed on keeping the maximum global increase of global mean surface temperatures below +2 KC relative to pre-industrial levels through reductions in GHG emissions (see discussions in Randalls (2010) and Knutti et al. (2015)), while the signatory countries pledged to make efforts to keep warming below +1.5 K°C (UNFCCC, 2015).
-In recent years, many atmosphere-ocean general circulation models (AOGCMs) have been extended to Earth system models (ESMs) that are used to project the extent, characteristics, and timing of climate change under given a future scenarios (ENES, 2012).
-ESMs also contribute to the design of feasible mitigation pathways (e.g. through computation of allowable emissions in order to achieve a certain climate target; Ciais et al. (2013); Collins et al. (2013)).
-ESMs are climate models, which in addition to physical processes, also simulate a range of relevant biogeochemical cycles (land-biosphere, ocean biogeochemistry, atmospheric chemistry, and aerosols).
-Special attention in current ESMs is given to the carbon cycle (Bretherton, 1985; Flato, 2011; Jones et al., 2016) (Figure 1).
-Compared to conventional, purely physical coupled AOGCMs, ESMs include more process representations, variables, and also climate-relevant feedbacks on both short (instantaneous to few years) and long (decades to centuries to millennia) timescales.
+International negotiations agreed on keeping the maximum global increase in global mean surface temperatures below +2 K relative to pre-industrial levels through reductions in GHG emissions (see discussions in Randalls, 2010, and Knutti et al., 2015), while the signatory countries pledged to make efforts to keep warming below +1.5 K (UNFCCC, 2015).
+In recent years, many atmosphere-ocean general circulation models (AOGCMs; see glossary entry on general circulation models) have been extended to Earth system models (ESMs) that are used to project the extent, characteristics, and timing of climate change under given future scenarios (ENES, 2012).
+ESMs also contribute to the design of feasible mitigation pathways (e.g. through the computation of allowable emissions in order to achieve a certain climate target; Ciais et al., 2013; Collins et al., 2013).
+ESMs are climate models which in addition to physical processes, also simulate a range of relevant biogeochemical cycles (land-biosphere, ocean biogeochemistry, atmospheric chemistry, and aerosols).
+Special attention in current ESMs is given to the carbon cycle (Bretherton, 1985; Flato, 2011; Jones et al., 2016) (Fig. 1).
+Compared to conventional, purely physical, coupled AOGCMs, ESMs include more process representations, variables, and also climate-relevant feedbacks on both short (instantaneous to a few years) and long (decades to centuries to millennia) timescales.
 ESMs are being continuously expanded to include additional processes.
-For example, the ESMs which form part of the Coupled Model Intercomparison Project Phase 6 (CMIP6, Eyring et al. (2016a)) will for the first time include interactive ice sheets (Nowicki et al., 2016) and several models will have interactive chemistry and aerosols (Collins et al., 2017).
-Multi-model ensembles of ESM simulations driven by GHG emissions show a larger spread in projections of climate variables (such as surface temperature; see Meehl et al. (2007a)) than do physics-only simulations driven by GHG concentrations.
+For example, the ESMs which form part of the Coupled Model Intercomparison Project Phase (CMIP) 6 (Eyring et al., 2016a) will for the first time include interactive ice sheets (Nowicki et al., 2016), and several models will have interactive chemistry and aerosols (Collins et al., 2017).
+Multimodel ensembles of ESM simulations driven by GHG emissions show a larger spread in projections of climate variables (such as surface temperature; see Meehl et al., 2007a) than do physics-only simulations driven by GHG concentrations.
 This increase in uncertainty is a result of simulating a bigger part of the climate system interactively, including the carbon cycle and atmospheric trace species.
 Such complex model simulations reveal prevailing deficiencies in our capability to project the evolution of the full Earth system.
 These deficiencies need to be overcome.
-Such complex model simulations reveal prevailing deficiencies in our prognostic capability of the full Earth system that need to be overcome.

 How can we assess the quality of the ESM simulations and how might we eventually reduce uncertainties?
 From observations, we have identified many of the physical and biogeochemical processes operating within the Earth system, yet our understanding of these processes and their interactions on a global scale is still emerging.
-Observational data are often sparse, and observational time series rarely extend over climateological timescales.
+Observational data are often sparse, and observational time series rarely extend over climate timescales.
 Many important processes or mechanisms in the Earth system cannot be well constrained through measured parameters.
 Furthermore, many parameters of known relevance in the Earth system cannot be observed directly.
-The situation is particularly challenging for feedbacks acting on timescales longer than a decade due to sparse data coverage or a lack of high-quality measurements from the instrumental record.
+The situation is particularly challenging for feedbacks acting on timescales longer than a decade due to sparse data coverage or a lack of highquality measurements from the instrumental record.
 The lack of observational constraints underlines the need for employing models in order to make any useful statement about the future evolution of the climate system at all.
 This presents challenges concerning the methods and strategies used in assessing ESM performance with respect to the real world.